wget -q -O - https://pkg.jenkins.io/debian-stable/jenkins.io.key | sudo apt-key add -

 sudo apt-get install jenkins

-Setup Jenkins as a daemon launched on start.
-See /etc/init.d/jenkins
+• Setup Jenkins as a daemon launched on start.
+Run systemctl cat jenkins for more details.

-Jenkins requires Java in order to run, yet certain distributions don’t include this by default and some Java versions are incompatible with Jenkins.
+Jenkins requires Java to run, yet not all Linux distributions include Java by default.
+Additionally, not all Java versions are compatible with Jenkins.

 There are multiple Java implementations which you can use.
 OpenJDK is the most popular one at the moment, we will use it in this guide.